 All incoming undergraduate students will be assigned to one of eight neighborhoods.
-Each neighborhood is named after a letter in STANFORD.
+Based on student selections, each neighborhood is named after a tree.
 Your residence and neighborhood assignment were included in the email you received from R&DE Student Housing Assignments.
 This will be your neighborhood assignment for the duration of your undergraduate career.
-When you apply for housing in subsequent years, you will be able to rank all of the upperclass buildings within your neighborhood.
+When you apply for housing in subsequent years, you will select from all of the upperclass buildings within your neighborhood.
 Having a neighborhood assignment will provide continuity of community from year to year, allowing you to stay close to the friends you are about to make when you arrive on campus this fall.
 Learn more about the vision for undergraduate housing, including the neighborhoods, on the ResX website.
 Learn more about housing in your neighborhood by visiting the R&DE website.

 Students Arriving for Autumn Quarter

-Move-in day is Tuesday, September 20 and New Student Orientation (NSO) begins on Wednesday, September 21.
-You may check in at your residence beginning at 8 a.m. on September 20 and you should plan to arrive by 5 p.m.
+Move-in day is Tuesday, September 19 and New Student Orientation (NSO) begins that afternoon.
+You may check in at your residence beginning at 8 a.m. and you should plan to arrive by 12 p.m.
 Please have available a government-issued photo ID, such as a driver's license or passport, to receive your key and Stanford ID.
 If you have been issued a Stanford ID card previously, please bring it, as a new card will not be issued by the university.
-If you arrive before the 20th and are not part of an approved early arrival group, such as students attending the international student orientation, you will need to find off-campus accommodations, as you will not be able to check in to your residence early.
+If you arrive before the 19th and are not part of an approved early arrival group, such as students attending the international student orientation, you will need to find off-campus accommodations, as you will not be able to check in to your residence early.
 Please read the information on New Student Orientation in Approaching Stanford.
 A detailed calendar of events will be posted on the NSO website in early September.

 Students can use their meals for breakfast, brunch, lunch, and dinner in any open dining hall.
 Visit our dining hall locations and hours page for more information.
 Meal Plan Dollars may be used at select R&DE Stanford Hospitality & Auxiliaries retail locations or any R&DE Stanford Dining location, including all late-night operations.
 All undergrad students living on campus (except in Mirrielees) are required to be on a meal plan, as part of the Neighborhood Dining program.
 The neighborhood meal program allows students the flexibility to eat in locations across the campus, while also developing friendships within their neighborhood and enjoying opportunities to sustain the unique interpersonal connections which will occur in each neighborhood.
 The program also equalizes the meal plan cost across Row houses, Suites, and dining halls, while providing high-quality, sustainable, and nutritious cuisine across all neighborhoods, to meet a wide variety of dietary needs for a diverse student community.
 Students can switch their dining hall meal plan until the end of the third week of the quarter.